November 16, 2015 | Kayla Hollatz

 Why should we care about contrast?

+The more attention the CTA button gets, the better the likelihood of a visitor clicking it.
 The higher the contrast between elements on the page and the CTA, the more attention is directed toward the button.
-The more attention, the better likelihood of that visitor clicking the button.

 Okay, so you know what good contrast looks like in the first example, but what about bad contrast?

 Did you look at this and have a face-palm moment?
 Me too.

 That (dark) blue button is having a hard time standing out against the (lighter) blue form background.

 If that button was a BOB, or big orange button as Unbounce likes to call it, Salesforce would convert more leads.
 Why?
 Because of the high contrast orange would create in contrast to the blue.

 Don’t make your visitors search for your CTA!